 I only spent 48 hours in Wellington but managed to check out 12 cafés and roasteries during that time, leaving many more coffee bars for the return visit that I’m hoping to make at some point.
-I’ve added everything to this Google Map, and another great resource for speciality coffee in Wellington and several other New Zealand cities is the Neat Places guide to New Zealand coffee roasters.
+I’ve added everything to this Google Map, and another great resource for specialty coffee in Wellington and several other New Zealand cities is the Neat Places guide to New Zealand coffee roasters.

 CBD North